 State of Colorado Water Efficiency Plan Guidance Addendum

-- Anne Castle, senior fellow at the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment at the University of Colorado Law School is a project leader.
+- Anne Castle, senior fellow at the Getches-Wilkinson Center for Natural Resources, Energy, and the Environment at the University of Colorado Law School is a co-author.

 - The Colorado Water Conservation Board is a project funder.

 The State of Colorado has required retail water providers serving 2,000 acre-feet or more to submit Water Efficiency Plans (WEPs) since 1991.
-Colorado has provided extensive guidance on the preparation of these plans, however new requirements for incorporating land use practices into WEPs were not covered in the previous guidance.
-Moreover, in 2015, Colorado Senate Bill 8 stipulated that WEPs must evaluate “best management practices for water demand management, water efficiency, and water conservation that may be implemented through land use planning efforts.”
+In 2015, Colorado Senate Bill 8 stipulated that WEPs must evaluate “best management practices for water demand management, water efficiency, and water conservation that may be implemented through land use planning efforts.”
+Colorado has provided extensive guidance on the preparation of these plans; however, new requirements for incorporating land use practices into WEPs were not covered in the previous guidance.
+The Addendum bridges this gap.

-The Babbitt Center and partners developed the addendum through an extensive review of literature on integrating land use- and water planning; interviews with ten Colorado water providers; valuable input from regional experts; and a workshop focusing on the use and readability of the guidance.
-The Babbitt Center is now working to educate relevant stakeholders about the new guidance.
+The Addendum was developed through an extensive review of literature on integrating land use and water planning; interviews with ten Colorado water providers; valuable input from regional experts; and a workshop focused on the use and readability of the guidance.

 For more information please contact Erin Rugland at email@example.com or 602.566.7570.